 There are four Overview & Scrutiny Panels who support the work of the Cabinet and the Council as a whole.
 They allow citizens to have a greater say in Council matters by holding public inquiries into matters of local concern.
 These lead to reports and recommendations, which advise the Cabinet and the Council as a whole on its policies, budget and service delivery.
 Overview & Scrutiny Panels also monitor the decisions of the Cabinet and Cabinet Members.
 They can 'call-in' decisions made but not yet implemented.
 This enables them to consider whether the decision is appropriate.
-They may recommend that the decision maker reconsiders the decisions and the development of policy.
+They may recommend that the decision maker reconsiders the decision.
+They may also be consulted by the Cabinet or the Council on forthcoming decisions and the development of policy.